hashicorp/design-system/website/docs/patterns/filter-patterns/partials/guidelines/guidelines.md

 !!!
 Info

-Consider each one of these scenarios carefully as moving additional filters to an interstitial component like a Modal or Flyout adds extra steps in the filtering process that might not be necessary.
+Consider each one of these scenarios carefully as moving additional filters to an interstitial component like a Flyout adds extra steps in the filtering process that might not be necessary.

 !!!